python-control/python-control/doc/linear.rst

 ----------------------------------

-LTI systems can be converted between representations either by calling the constructor for the desired data type using the original system as the sole argument or using the explicit conversion functions :func:`ss2tf` and :func:`tf2ss`.
+LTI systems can be converted between representations either by calling the factory function for the desired data type using the original system as the sole argument or using the explicit conversion functions :func:`ss2tf` and :func:`tf2ss`.
 In most cases these types of explicit conversions are not necessary, since functions designed to operate on LTI systems will work on any subclass.